siljakluge/model-multiplicity-cyberdef/README.md

 # Model Multiplicity for Cyber Defense

-This is a small research scaffold for studying model multiplicity in intrusion detection.
+This is a test for studying model multiplicity in intrusion detection.
 It trains many neural classifiers on the same task, varies random seeds and training subsets, then measures:

 - prediction disagreement, ambiguity, and pointwise conflict ratios between similarly good models
 - accuracy/F1 variability